1953: No US Coup in Iran – We Ally Instead

 The Shah quickly became a puppet of the CIA.
 With the Shah’s meek personality, he turned out to be ideal in that role.
 The nationalisation was immediately reversed, APOC became British Petroleum, and the oil deals were renegotiated to give 50% of the profits, on paper at least, to the Iranians.
 In the ensuing years, the CIA, together with Israel’s Mossad, worked with Iran’s military leaders to set up SAVAK, a brutal and much-hated internal intelligence agency, to maintain civilian control in Iran.

-It is perhaps obvious in hindsight that this arrangement was a train wreck waiting to happen.
+It is perhaps obvious in hindsight that this arrangement created a social and political train wreck waiting to happen.
 Persia (Iran) is a traditionally conservative country, with a 3,000 year history of self-governance.
-In comes a government run largely by foreign interests, obviously serving the plutocrats, using systematic repression to stay in power, and allowing breakneck oil-money fueled social modernization all the while.
+In comes a government run obviously and largely by foreign interests, clearly serving the plutocrats, using systematic repression to stay in power, and allowing culturally offensive, breakneck oil-money fueled social modernization all the while.

 This situation was ripe for conservative Islamic clerics in Iran to start demonizing America, Israel, and the multinationals, whose influence on their country was obvious, and to exploit the public’s increasing distaste for all the rapid modernization, the new sexual mores and objectification of women on TV and advertisements that were suddenly occurring everywhere.
 See my post God Fights Back: The Return of Religious Fundamentalism (2012) for more on that little-told story.
 A government that was increasingly out of touch, viewed as foreign-controlled, and that was making rapid reforms offensive to its public would eventually be brought down in the Iranian Revolution of 1979, and the student-led Iran Hostage Crisis at the US Embassy in Tehran.
 The same thing happened in Cuba in the 1950s, when far too rapid growth of US-led gambling, prostitution, and other forms of commercial exploitation deeply offended Cuban conservative interests, and opened the door for the fundamentalist Castro to overthrow the government.